 We want our pupils to experience the joy and wonder of education, and to have the knowledge and skills and assuredness to claim the opportunities that it can bring to all.
 We want them to be inspired by experts in their fields such as local historians, authors and sportsmen and women, and to experience the wealth of culture and seats of learning in this wonderful part of the country e.g. Newcastle Life Centre, National Glass Centre, Durham University Museums, National Trust and English Heritage Sites.

 Our high academic standards and outcomes are reflected in the breadth of our curriculum.
 Our emphasis on embedding the basic skills means that all pupils are able to access all areas of the curriculum and enjoy them to the full: we aim that no pupil is left behind.
 We are committed to ensuring that all pupils become competent readers.
 From the Early Years reading is prioritised: our pupils are saturated with stories, poems, rhymes and non-fiction which are chosen to develop pupils’ vocabulary, language comprehension and love of reading.
-The school’s phonics programme is Letters and Sounds, and we also use the Jolly Phonics programme from Reception class.
-The phonics programme is matched to the school reading scheme, Oxford Reading Tree.
+The school’s phonics programme is Sounds Write.
+Our reading scheme is entirely decodable, using Sounds-Write texts and Phonics Dandelion Readers.
 The school encourages regular reading practice at school each day and at home.
 Accelerated Reader is used effectively throughout the school to ensure that all pupils read at least at age-related expectations.
 We also use support and intervention programmes to ensure that no pupils are left behind.
 The school invests in high quality literature: non-fiction and fiction books are regularly purchased to ensure a breadth of reading experiences.
 The school’s curriculum planning for mathematics carefully sequences knowledge, concepts and procedures to build mathematical knowledge and skills systematically, and over time.
 Teachers are skilled practitioners who ensure that the basic skills are embedded and practised on a daily basis in order to develop pupils’ confidence and competence in applying mathematical reasoning and solving problems.
 Pupils are expected to practise, at home and at school, their basic skills in the four rules of number; addition, subtraction, multiplication and division, to develop fluency and rapid recall for application to mathematical problems and to increase self-confidence.
 The school has a very specific and well-established calculation policy which is adhered to throughout the school so that pupils’ understanding of methods of calculation is accumulative, progressive and clear.
 As with reading, pupils who are behind age-related expectations in mathematics are supported to keep up with their peers.

 Part of our outstanding education provision at St. Bede’s is our offer in sport and physical education.
 The school was the first in the local authority and one of the first in the country to achieve the Platinum Award in School Sport.
 We are extremely proud of this achievement and all it has brought to the pupils in our school.
 The award reflects the school’s consistent commitment to high quality competitive sports experiences and extensive participation opportunities in sporting events for pupils at the school.
 The school trophy cabinet, which is not only filled with trophies from county final wins in every primary sport but games participation awards, reflects the high quality coaching pupils have accessed in order to excel and be successful, and also reflects the level of mass participation experienced by all pupils no matter what their level of ability.
 Many past pupils express their appreciation of their many sporting experiences at St. Bede’s School and recognise the value of this aspect of their education and the impact it has had on their adult lives.